- year built

 Magellan Explorer Review

 Choose the strong and agile Magellan Explorer for a stylish base for adventures, combining excellence in expedition and boutique hospitality.
 The Magellan Explorer’s dedication to keeping it small fits perfectly with AdventureSmith Explorations’ philosophy of small, sustainable cruises.
-As other Antarctica operators are pushing the boundaries of small ship adventure with ships carrying 150-200 guests, it is refreshing to see a polar vessel interested in preserving the guests’ experience as well as the environment.
-Limiting capacity to only 73 guests allows for ample space on board for ultimate comfort and off-board passenger expedition experience.
+As other Antarctica operators continue to push the boundaries of what constitutes a small ship (many reaching above 150 guests), it is refreshing to see a polar vessel focused on preserving the guests’ experience as well as the environment.
+Limiting capacity to only 76 guests allows for ample space on board for ultimate comfort and off-board passenger expedition experience.
 This limited passenger count also allows for all travelers arriving to embark on a single flight to Antarctica, translating into less waiting.
 For these, and many other reasons, the Magellan Explorer is among our top choices for passengers seeking Antarctica luxury cruises and longer Falkland Islands and South Georgia cruise routes.

 Operations Aboard Magellan Explorer